 - Art and journalism collide in Eyes on Oakland (Reveal)

 - Journalists use "social practice art" to inform and engage audiences (Nieman Storyboard)

-Since 2015, I've supported a collaboration between The Center for Investigative Reporting and the California College of the Arts to create a class entitled "Animated Investigations" through the Center for Art and Public Life's ENGAGE program.
+In 2015, spearheaded a collaboration between The Center for Investigative Reporting and the California College of the Arts to create a class entitled "Animated Investigations."
 With Assistant Professor Christoph Steger, I have helped shape the class and curriculum, and identified opportunities for CCA students to bring their creativity to CIR.

 - CIR and CCA to launch collaborative animated investigations course (Reveal)